 |unzips zbsm.zip and zblg.zip||✓||✓||✓||✓||✓||✓||✖|

 I thank Mark Adler, Blake Burkhart, Gynvael Coldwind, Russ Cox, Brandon Enright, Joran Dirk Greef, Marek Majkowski, Josh Wolfe, and the USENIX WOOT 2019 reviewers for comments on this article or a draft.
-Caolán McNamara evaluated the security impact of the zip bombs in LibreOffice. @m1rko wrote a Russian translation (if this is you, contact me so I can credit you properly).
+Caolán McNamara evaluated the security impact of the zip bombs in LibreOffice. @m1rko wrote a Russian translation. 北岸冷若冰霜 wrote a Chinese translation.

-A version of this article will appear in the USENIX WOOT 2019 workshop.
+A version of this article appeared at the USENIX WOOT 2019 workshop.
+The workshop talk video, slides, and transcript are available.
 The source code of the paper is available.
 The artifacts prepared for submission are zipbomb-woot19.zip.

 Did you find a system that chokes on one of these zip bombs?
 Did they help you demonstrate a vulnerability or win a bug bounty?
 Let me know and I'll try to mention it here.